dbp/rivet-old/README.md

 The current list of supported tasks are:
 `tasks` - prints out a list of tasks.

+`init` - Creates a project template in the current directory.
+The project
+    name is assumed to be the name of the current directory.
+Note that while this step is optional, many tasks depend on conventions that are expressed in the project template.
+This cannot be re-run, and should be run instead of a `snap init` call.

 `setup` - sets up the project, pull in (and building) all the
     dependencies.
 Note that you can re-run this if you change dependencies, etc.